lorengreenfield/halfcab/README.md

 geb.broadcast('doStuff', argsObject);
 ```

-The off method with turn off listening to events, and you'll need a named function to reference, eg:
+The off method will turn off listening to events, and you'll need a named function to reference, eg:
 ```
 var myFunc = args => {
 	alert('Stuff happened from myFunc');